bobbleoxs/BPA/README.md

 **Hack The Police 3: Hackathon Project**

 **Hack The Police**
-Team Splatterns Presentation

 Images: You will need to populate the /images/raw/ folder.
-We have taken the images from videos created by Daniel Attinger et all for their paper Fluid dynamics topics in bloodstain pattern analysis: Comparative review and research opportunities and cannot republish their images here due to licensing.
+We have taken the last frame image from videos created by The Midwest Forensics Resource Center - It can be accessed [here.] (https://alvideo.ameslab.gov/archive/bpa-videos/)

+The project is inspired by Daniel Attinger et al's paper __Fluid dynamics topics in bloodstain pattern analysis: Comparative review and research opportunities__ .
 Please contact us if you are interested in replicating our work.

 **Code:**